zeroslashone/Crowdfunding-Ethereum/README.md

 1. Run ```npm install``` or ```yarn install``` to install all the dependencies.

 Execution:
+1. Add a .secret file that holds your secret mnemonic phrase
+2. Add a .provider file that contains the link to a https provider(Example: [Infura Provider](https://infura.io/)
-1. Run the development server:
+3. Run the development server:

 ```bash
 npm run dev